marcelchastain/django-resto/README.rst

 instance with ``rsync``.
 You can also set up a cron if you get random failures during load peaks.
 This provides eventual consistency.

 Obviously, if you bring an additional media server online, you must synchronize the content of its ``MEDIA_ROOT`` from the master copy.

-django-dust keeps a queue of failed operations to repeat them afterwards.
+django_dust keeps a queue of failed operations to repeat them afterwards.
 This feature was removed in django-resto.
 It is prone to data loss, because the order of ``PUT`` and ``DELETE`` operations matters, and retrying failed operations later breaks the order.
 So, use ``rsync`` instead, it's fast enough.

 Low concurrency situations
 --------------------------